Psyshadow/HCIclone/ROADMAP.md

 Various features have been prototyped and developed during this course.
 For the development and evaluation process mainly low fidelity prototypes have been used such as mocked paper prototypes with techniques such as the _the wizard of oz_.
 Once these features are on a certain level of satisfaction they are to be implemented into the learndash/wordpress framework.
 The following section gives insight about the implementation details.

 ### Landing Page
 The landing page is the first page presented to the user after logging into the platform.
 Therefore this page must provide an overview of the project such as the learning progress.
-The detailed derivation of the landing page and its evaluation can be found in the user studies.
+The detailed derivation of the landing page and its evaluation can be found in the user study report and [here](https://github.com/eth-ait/hci-project-group9).

 The landing page requires access to the following data:
 - Project progress